 - Welcome and loyalty discounts give customers 10% off their premiums for switching their coverage to Allstate.
 New customers can also save another 10 percent off for signing up at least seven days before their old policy ends.

-- The claim-free discount saves users up to 20 percent when they switch to Allstate without a recent claim.
+- The claim-free discount saves users up to 205 when they switch to Allstate without a recent claim.

 Allstate offers basic dwelling coverage, liability protection, personal property coverage and guest medical coverage in all of its homeowners insurance policies.
-In addition, the company provides unique optional coverage options, such as:
+In addition, the company provides many unique optional coverage options:

 - Personal umbrella policies for protection against large liability claims when you reach the liability limit on your policy.